AdamBoley/Project-Beergate/README.md

 11/9/22:
 The large number of commits made between 8/9/22 to 9/9/22 ultimately achieved nothing, except for some documentation regarding learning about how Django and Cloudinary work, and a minor fix to the AddReviewView that updated the name of the template being used.
 I considered deleting or reverting these commits but decided against this.
 Commit deletion is considered bad practice and commit reversion would achieve nothing, since the last commit made on 9/9/22 essentially restored the project to its last working state, except that the Review model's content field now uses a standard TextField instead of CK-editor's RichTextField or TinyMCE's HTMLField.

+11/9/22:
+A good friend of mine, upon viewing the project, suggested implementing some sort of functionality for changing the ordering of the displayed Reviews.
+I considered that this could be a good idea, since by default the project orders Reviews by timestamp, with the newest appearing first.
+I considered that a user might want to order the Reviews by the highest number of upvotes, so that they can see particularly well written reviews.
+This mimics the way in which Facebook and Twitter posts are said to 'go viral', that is, when they achieve a lot of traction and are then seen by more and more users.
+I also considered that a user might want to order Reviews in reverse order, with the oldest displaying first.
+This might be because older beers that would have been reviewed when they were first created would quickly become next to invisible because they would be hidden behind so many pagination buttons.
+However, beers stay around for a long time, and age should not make a review any less valid.

 ## Favicon